brijpatel-2003/FSD-Hostel-Management/README.md

 ---

 Feel free to contribute to the project by forking and submitting pull requests.
 If you encounter any issues or have suggestions for improvement, please open an issue in the repository.
-Thank you for using the Hostel Management System!
+Thank you for using the Hostel Management System.